158 total views, 5 views today

 Several incidents of Chinese police discharging their weapons in the last two weeks, raise questions about police training, regulations.

 For much of the world, there is nothing unusual about seeing armed police patrolling the streets.
-In China, however, except for special units known as ‘the People’s Armed Police”, it has been decades since ordinary police officers have carried weapons.
+In China, however, except for special forces known as ‘the People’s Armed Police”, it has been decades since ordinary police officers have carried weapons.
 Following recent terror attacks and rising crime rates, however, China has begun equipping some regular police with service revolvers.
 The change is being implemented incrementally, starting with the major cities such as Shanghai, and Beijing, and also frontier regions with large minority populations such as Tibet, Xinjiang and Yunnan.

 Chinese Police, like their colleagues abroad, are often in a difficult position, required to make split second decisions and face danger in service of a public that is quick to criticize their inaction, but even quicker to criticize missteps.
 Incidents of corruption, coerced confessions and other abuses of power can do even more to tint the public perception of daily police work and repairing a force’s damaged reputation can seem impossible.